-Ease to Grow: Easy.
+Ease to Grow: Easy

-Native Range: Highlands of Southern Mexico, and Central America.
+Native Range: Highlands of Southern Mexico, and Central America

-Zones: 10-11 (8-12).
+Zones: 10-11 (8-12)

 The Mexican Butterwort, Pinguicula moranensis, is an easy to grow, indoor butterwort.
 It has broadly flattened, pale green, leaves with slightly curled edges.
 Its large sticky leaves can form rosettes about 3+" across.
-It has a wide range of tolerance, but prefers damp, loose, peaty soils, and open shade, with wet summers and dry winters.
+It has a wide range of tolerance, but prefers damp, loose, peaty soils, and open shade, with wet Summers and dry Winters.
 It forms larger, sticky carnivorous leaves in the Summer and smaller, drier, non-carnivorous, succulent leaves in the Winter.
 It blooms in Spring and Fall with 1-7+ bright pink flowers.
-It responds well to warm, wetSummers and drier, cooler Winters.
+It responds well to warm, wet Summers and drier, cooler Winters.
 The Mexican Butterwort is an excellent house plant, doing well on window sills, plant carts and greenhouses.
-They preform great in a terrarium.
-Our Butterworts are artifically propagated from leaf pulls.
+They perform great in a terrarium.
+Our Butterworts are artificially propagated from leaf pulls.

-Plant Type: Perennial, tropical.
+Plant Type: Perennial, tropical

-Soil: Butterwort Mix or General CP Mix.
+Soil: Tropical Butterwort Mix or All-Purpose Mix

-Light: Bright to partial bright indoors, partial sun outdoors.
+Light: Bright to partial bright indoors, partial sun outdoors

 Use: Grows well indoors and greenhouse.
 It is an excellent terrarium plant.